NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1_intro_aop_gee/1b_sdr_weather_qa.md

 ## Objectives
 After completing this activity, you will be able to:
+- Extract and plot the weather quality indicator band from the Surface Directional Reflectance dataset
-- Use the weather QA band to pull out good weather data
+- Mask reflectance data to pull out only clear-weather data for a given site
-- Find and understand the additional QA bands included in the Reflectance data set
+- Explore other QA bands included in the Reflectance data set

 ## Requirements

 - Complete the following introductory AOP GEE tutorials:
     - <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-image-collections" target="_blank">Introduction to AOP Public Datasets in Google Earth Engine (GEE)</a>
 - An understanding of hyperspectral data and AOP spectral data products.
-If this is your first time working with AOP hyperspectral data, we encourage you to start with the [Intro to Working with Hyperspectral Remote Sensing Data](https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r) tutorial.
-You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.
+If this is your first time working with AOP hyperspectral data, we encourage you to start with:
+    - <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank"Intro to Working with Hyperspectral Remote Sensing Data in R</a>.
+You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding of NEON's hyperspectral data product.

 </div>